hobo71/wpsso-tweet-a-quote/readme.txt

 == Screenshots ==

-01. WPSSO Tweet a Quote example quote using the default CSS.
+01. WPSSO TAQ example quote to tweet using the default stylesheet CSS.
-02. WPSSO Tweet a Quote features an easy to use toolbar button in the Visual Editor.
+02. WPSSO TAQ features an easy to use toolbar button in the Visual Editor for adding tweets to your content.
-03. WPSSO Tweet a Quote settings page.
+03. WPSSO TAQ settings page.

 == Changelog ==